EvanStrittmatter16/leap-day/index.md

 ### Control of a Robotic arm

-For the past semester, I have been working in the Intelligent Autonomy Lab at Yale, run by Prof. Ian Abraham.
+For the past year, I have been working in the Intelligent Autonomy Lab at Yale, run by Prof. Ian Abraham.
 Humans are very good at tactile object identification – for example, you can reach into your pocket and distinguish between your phone, keys, and wallet all without looking.
 Robots on the other hand struggle with this form of task.
 My project is to develop a robotic hand and arm which can identify unknown objects through the use of tactile senses.
 The first step to achieve this is to set up a control system for the robot and direct it to pick up a known object.
 Working with a grad student, Chuck Wher, we have developed a control system for the robot enabling the arm to move to desired locations and grasp.
 We modeled this in simulation space using the software Mujoco.
 Check out the simulations I've done of my controller operating the robot.